|How compiled||Administrative data|

 (The processes for finding out about users and uses, and their views on the statistical products.)

 Feedback from users is invited in the statistical bulletin with the inclusion of a standard statement within the background notes: ‘We welcome feedback from users on the content, format and relevance of this release’.
 Regular attendance of ONS researchers at user group meetings and conferences also ensures feedback is received, as well as meetings with key stakeholders.
 To add, contact with users via ad-hoc requests provides steer on breakdowns and analysis that are not currently in the bulletin.Back to table of contents

 (Accessibility is the ease with which users are able to access the data, also reflecting the format in which the data are available and the availability of supporting information.
 Clarity refers to the quality and sufficiency of the release details, illustrations and accompanying advice.)

 It is not possible to publish the drug-poisoning database in its entirety, as it contains confidential data.
-National-level figures are available in the bulletin, and variables such as age are grouped to protect confidentiality.
-More detailed tables, including figures for subnational geographies, different age groups and substances not mentioned in the bulletin, are available on request (subject to legal frameworks, disclosure control, resources and agreement of costs, where appropriate).
+National and regional level figures are available in the bulletin and variables such as age are grouped to protect confidentiality.
+More detailed tables, including figures for lower geographies, different age groups and substances not mentioned in the bulletin, are available on request (subject to legal frameworks, disclosure control, resources and agreement of costs, where appropriate).
 Information describing the limitations of data in these more detailed tables is provided with each individual request.

-In addition, researchers can apply to access the individual record data contained on the drugs database.
-For more information, please contact the mortality analysis team using the contact details above.
+In addition, researchers can apply to access the individual record data contained on the drugs database, by becoming an